 Robert J. Zimmer, 2006-2021

 Robert J. Zimmer served as President of the University of Chicago from July 1, 2006 to August 31, 2021 before transitioning into the role of Chancellor and President Emeritus.
-As Chancellor, Zimmer focuses on the continuation and evolution of strategic initiatives of the University; re-enforcing the enduring values of the University and its distinctive approach to research, education, and impact; continuing key relationships of the University that span many aspects of University life and work and advancing high-level fundraising.
-As Chancellor, Zimmer also serves as a Trustee of the University of Chicago, and works in partnership with President Paul Alivisatos and the Board of Trustees on the vital challenge of setting an ambitious path for the University of Chicago.
+He became Chancellor Emeritus in July 2022.
+As Chancellor, Zimmer focused on the continuation and evolution of strategic initiatives of the University; re-enforcing the enduring values of the University and its distinctive approach to research, education, and impact; continuing key relationships of the University that spanned many aspects of University life and work and advancing high-level fundraising.

 Prior to his appointment as President, Zimmer was a University of Chicago faculty member and administrator for more than two decades, specializing in the mathematical fields of geometry, particularly ergodic theory, Lie groups, and differential geometry.
 As a University of Chicago administrator, Zimmer served as Chairman of the Mathematics Department, Deputy Provost, and Vice President for Research and for Argonne National Laboratory.
 He also served as the Provost of Brown University from 2002-2006, returning to the University of Chicago in 2006 as President.